 EMS teams and journalists arrived.
-Police ordered runners to remove backpacks and discard bottles.
-One man panicked and the police allowed him to leave the course through the barricade.
+Police ordered runners to remove backpacks and bottles from the course.
+One man panicked and the police allowed him to leave through the barricade.

-We heard the first rocket: the corral gates were open.
+We heard the first rocket, signaling that the corral gates were open.
 The crowd roared.
-Then, the second: all of the bulls were on the course–and just down the hill from my location.
+Then, the second—all of the bulls were on the course and now just down the hill from my location.

-I watched for the first sign of the animals.
-Instead, hundreds of runners poured around the corner with terror in their eyes.
+I watched for the first sign of the animals, but instead hundreds of runners with terror in their eyes poured around the corner.
 The street filled with bodies, all shoving in a panic.

-Suddenly, the animals were in front of me–a blur of black and brown.
+Suddenly, the animals were in front of me—a blur of black and brown.
 I counted eight, four bulls, I thought, and four steers.
-The crowd chased them around the corner onto Mercaderes and the square grew quiet.
+The crowd chased them around the corner onto Mercaderes and the square abruptly quieted.

 Was it over?
 Was this all there was to running with the bulls?
 And where were the other two bulls?
 We followed the crowd.

-Minutes later, we heard the third and fourth rockets: all of the bulls were now in their pens at the ring.
+Minutes later, we heard the third and fourth rockets.
+All of the bulls were now in their pens at the ring.
 Along the route, an EMS team loaded an injured runner into an ambulance.
-The bars opened and we found one with a TV showing video of the run.
+The bars opened.
+Rob and I found one with a TV showing video of the run.

-Quickly, my disappointment at not being more engaged with the bulls turned into relief as I saw the carnage that had occurred on the course.
+My disappointment at not being more engaged with the bulls quickly turned into relief as I saw the carnage that had occurred on the course.
 One of the bulls, separated from the herd, spent nearly thirty seconds lifting and tossing a helpless runner on its horns.
 Another bull injured an American, just a few yards from my location in Town Hall Square.

 After a siesta at the hotel, we attended the evening’s bullfight at the Plaza de Toros.
 Our seats were in the shade on the upper deck.